Your HTML5 Skeleton Boilerplate

 2019-10-19 • ☕️ 3 min read

 Embarking on a new HTML5 project often begins with a blank canvas for me.
 I tend to steer clear of frameworks initially, preferring to build from the ground up.
-When it comes to laying a solid foundation, HTML5 Boilerplate stands out as an invaluable resource, encapsulating the collective wisdom of hundreds of top-tier developers.
+When it comes to laying a solid foundation, having a reliable HTML5 boilerplate is invaluable, it encapsulates best practices refined by countless developers.

-Let's dissect a basic HTML5 page structure, highlighting key elements and best practices within the markup.
+Let's dissect a basic HTML5 page structure, highlighting key elements and modern best practices.

 <!DOCTYPE html>